Powell Elementary Handbook

 Other Safety Guidelines

 - We regularly conduct campus safety drills and will be teaching your child procedures to follow in the event of an emergency.
-These drill include a monthly fire drill, shelter in place, lock out, lock down and a medical response drill.
+These drills include a monthly fire drill, shelter in place, lock out, lock down and a medical response drill.

 - All classroom volunteers must complete the CISD Volunteer Application